dvarilek/laravel-snap/README.md

     ->captureAll();
 ```
 \
-Capture only the specified attributes from the model:
+Capture only specific attributes from the model:
 ```php
 SnapshotDefinition::make()
     ->capture([